charith-sunku/Robot-Aided-Drafter/README.md

 # Robot-Aided-Drafter

+Image conversion to thetas:

+The Python code is designed to facilitate the transformation of hand-sketched images, created using tools like MS Paint or Pixelbrush (Mac equivalent), or sourced from the internet.
+Leveraging OpenCV's powerful image processing capabilities, specifically contour detection, the code extracts and skeletonizes the outlines of these images.
+This process generates a series of discrete points that represent the skeletal structure of the sketches.
+These points are then processed through inverse kinematics algorithms to compute the corresponding joint angles (thetas).
+These angles are crucial for controlling a SCARA robot, enabling precise replication of the sketched paths.
+Ultimately, the code streamlines the conversion of creative hand-drawn designs into actionable robot movements, bridging digital creativity with real-world robotic execution.

 parse_png(path: str | Path) -> List[Tuple[float,float,int]]
 This function reads a PNG image from the specified path, extracts the skeleton of the image, and traverses its pixels to generate ordered (x,y,z) waypoints.
 Here, z=1 denotes a pen lift when transitioning between disconnected components in the image.